Housing Action Corps

 - May-July – Host Sites Interview Candidates

-- August – Service Begins
+- August or September – Service Begins

 Earlier start dates in June or July may be allowed in certain circumstances, but we strongly recommend starting in August.